devgithubs/MS2/README.md

 User Story:

-***"Get a score total for the number of correct answers selected of the total pool of qiestions asked."***
+***"Get a score total for the number of correct answers selected of the total pool of questions asked."***

 Acceptance criteria:
 * User score is displayed on the screen